The Biggest Mistake You’re Making on Your Resume

 So, what do you put in that space instead?

 A professional profile statement is your chance to show the company exactly how you fit into the open position, meaning you need to know the company inside and out—what they desire, value and require of the ideal candidate.
 How do you fit into the description of the ideal candidate?
 Include both personal and professional attributes.

-For example, perhaps the position you’re interested in requires previous internship experience, knowledge of social media, strong written and verbal communication skills, and the ability to meet deadlines.
-The job ad also mentions that ideal candidate would be fluent in Spanish (however, this is not a requirement).
+For example, perhaps the position you’re interested in requires previous internship experience, knowledge of social media, strong written and verbal communication skills and the ability to meet deadlines.
+The job ad also mentions that the ideal candidate would be fluent in Spanish (however, this is not a requirement).